abdelazizElemary/NotesApplication/README.md

 # NotesApplication
 A console application for adding, reading, removing and listing notes you need to save

+* First run **npm install** to install node modules that include the packages used in the application.

-* To add a note just run in the console the command node app.js add --title="New note" --body="Just for trial"
+* To add a note just run in the console the command **node app.js add --title="New note" --body="Just for trial"**

-* To read a specific note just run in the console the command node app.js read --title="New note"
+* To read a specific note just run in the console the command **node app.js read --title="New note"**

-* To list all notes added a note just run in the console the command node app.js list
+* To list all notes added a note just run in the console the command **node app.js list**

-* To delete a note just run in the console the command delete node app.js remove --title="New note"
+* To delete a note just run in the console the command delete **node app.js remove --title="New note"**